What does Lolita mean?

 Lolita is a very popular first name for women (#969 out of 4276, Top 23%) but a rare last name for all people.
 (2000 U.S. Demographics)

 Shown below is an analysis of the statistics of the girl name Lolita and related names.
-Charlotte (#10 from current records), Lola (#236), Louise, Dolores and Carol are the popular related forms of Lolita appearing in the Top 1000.
-Other variants, like Loela, are seldom used.
-Usage of these forms of Lolita reached its highest during the years 1930-1939 (adoption of 0.799%) and is now much less (adoption 0.292%, ▼63%).
-Charlotte is more familiar than the rest, though Lola has become trendy as well, while versions like Carol have become less contemporary.
+Charlotte (#10 from current records), Lola (#236), Louise (#1219), Carol (#1491), Lolla and Dolores are the popular related forms of Lolita appearing in the Top 2000.
+Usage of these forms of Lolita reached its highest during the years 1940-1949 (adoption of 4.01%) and is now much less (adoption 0.82%, ▼79%).
+Charlotte is more familiar than the rest, while versions like Dolores have become less contemporary.